 There are many prestigious predoctoral fellowships available within Emory.
 However, please note that the LGS considers any Emory University and/or LGS grants to be "internal funding."
-It is only funding that you obtain from outside the University that LGS considers as your contribution to your funding.
+It is only funding that you obtain from outside the University and that provides at least partial stipend funding or research support that LGS considers as your contribution to your funding.